-Abu al-Walid al-Maqdisi reinforces the distinction between permitted kindness and prohibited affection (maḥabba) with non-Muslims by citing Ibn Qayyim’s (d.
-1350) statement: “when Allah forbad the believers to show affection to the infidels, he required them to show enmity to them, to disassociate from them and to declare their enmity…” Ibn Qayyim distinguishes between affection and kindness in relations with non-believers, positing that affection and enmity are mutually exclusive while kindness and enmity are not.
+Abu al-Walid al-Maqdisi reinforces the distinction between permitted kindness and prohibited affection (maḥabba) with non-Muslims by citing Ibn Qayyim (1292–1350) saying that “when Allah forbade the believers to show affection to the infidels, he required them to show enmity to them, to disassociate from them and to declare their enmity.”
+Ibn Qayyim distinguishes between affection and kindness in relations with non-believers, positing that affection and enmity are mutually exclusive, while kindness and enmity are not.
 One may maintain enmity toward an infidel while still demonstrating kindness, but one cannot simultaneously harbor both enmity and genuine affection.

-In one of his juridical pronouncements, al-Tartusi articulates a conceptual framework for determining the appropriate comportment Muslims should adopt toward non-believers across varying contextual circumstances.
-He delineates that within military domains and combat zones, "a Muslim should display courage, strength and rudeness towards the infidel fighters."
-Conversely, within territories governed by covenant and protection (sāḥāt al-‛ahd wa-l-amān) where non-believers possess immunity agreements (dhīmma) or formal pacts with Muslims, “a Muslim must show gentleness and kindness in dealing with the non-Muslims.”
-This formulation establishes benevolence as the normative baseline for Muslim-non-Muslim relations, with severity being contextually activated exclusively during armed conflict.
+In one of his pronouncements on the internet, al-Tartusi articulates a conceptual framework for determining the appropriate comportment Muslims should adopt toward non-believers across varying contextual circumstances.
+He emphasizes that, within military domains and combat zones, “a Muslim should display courage, strength and rudeness towards the infidel fighters.”
+Conversely, within territories governed by covenant and protection (sāḥāt al-‛ahd wa-l-amān) where non-believers possess protection agreements (dhīmma) or formal pacts with Muslims, “a Muslim must show gentleness and kindness in dealing with the non-Muslims.”
+This formulation establishes benevolence as the normative baseline for Muslims’ relations with non-Muslims, with severity applied to the latter only during armed conflict.
 The rationale for adopting harsh measures toward non-believers thus derives not from their ontological status but from the situational parameters governing the encounter.
-In martial contexts, Muslims are enjoined to assume an assertive stance to ensure strategic success.
-During peacetime conditions, however, interactions should be characterized by courtesy and civility.
+In martial contexts, Muslims are enjoined to assume a forceful stance to ensure strategic success.
+During peacetime conditions, however, interactions should be courteous and civil.

-Permissible Interactions with Non-Muslim Spouse, Neighbors and Co-Workers
+Permissible Interactions with Non-Muslim Spouses, Neighbors, and Co-Workers

-One of the most challenging contexts in which a believer may struggle to suppress feelings of affection, and not just kindness, while engaging with a non-believer is mixed marriage.
-When a Muslim man marries a woman from ahl al-kitab (Jews and Christians), an act licensed by the Qur’an, quelling his love for her would be impossible.
+One of the most challenging contexts in which a believer may struggle to suppress feelings of affection, not just kindness, while engaging with a non-believer is that of mixed marriage.
+When a Muslim man marries a woman from ahl al-kitāb (the “People of the Book,” principally Jews and Christians), an act licensed by the Qur’an, suppressing his love for her is impossible.
 Shaykh al-Fawzan, a traditional Saudi Salafi, resolves the matter by suggesting that a Muslim can be affectionate to his Jewish/Christian wife, because this is considered a natural love (maḥabba ṭabī‘īya), but he must not show love for her religion (maḥabba shar‘īya).
-Al-Tartusi rejects the distinction between natural love and love based on religion, claiming that no member of the Salaf (i.e., Muslims of the first three generations) is known to have made this distinction.
-He then explains that the only acceptable distinction is between love (maḥabba) and between kindness and beneficence (al-barr wa-l-iḥsān).
-The former is allowed only with Muslims and the latter can be practiced with all humanity.
-Hence, one would expect al-Tartusi to prohibit marrying a kitabi woman (i.e., a Jewish or a Christian woman) because love is reserved for Muslims only.
+Al-Tartusi rejects the distinction between natural love and love based on religion, claiming that no member of the Salāf (the Muslims of the first three generations) is known to have made this distinction.
+He then explains that the only acceptable distinction is between love (maḥabba) and kindness and beneficence (al-barr wa-l-iḥsān).
+The former is allowed only with Muslims, and the latter can be practiced with all humanity.
+Hence, one would expect al-Tartusi to deem marrying a woman from ahl al-kitāb prohibited because love is reserved for Muslims only.
 Nevertheless, al-Tartusi concedes elsewhere that not only can a Muslim marry such a woman, because it is permitted in the Qur’an, but he can also harbor feelings of love toward her because the Qur’an (30:21) permits love (mawadda) and compassion (raḥma) between a husband and a wife.
-This apparent contradiction in his position, therefore, remains unresolved.
+This apparent tension reflects an unresolved inconsistency in al-Tartusi’s reasoning.